john lydon: “don’t get stagnant, safety is the kiss of death”

 As he heads on a UK tour, and prepares boxsets of classic records Metal Box and Album, the Public Image Ltd singer and punk icon talks anniversaries, legacies and feeling freer than ever.

-Because as The Sex Pistols collapsed, John started Public Image Ltd with childhood friends Jah Wobble and Keith Levene; a band intent on ripping up the three chord punk formula and starting afresh; their visceral blend of deep, abstract bass, trebley scratched out guitar, and Lydon's dense and intense lyricism set out a template to move beyond punk.
+As The Sex Pistols collapsed, John started Public Image Ltd with childhood friends Jah Wobble and Keith Levene; a band intent on ripping up the three chord punk formula and starting afresh; their visceral blend of deep, abstract bass, trebley scratched out guitar, and Lydon's dense and intense lyricism set out a template to move beyond punk.
 It feels incredibly relevant today, as London spends a year honouring punk's legacy, that two of the most incredible albums to come out of the punk movement are getting re-released as deluxe four disc boxsets; Metal Box and Album.
 Two of the most inspiring, visionary records, records that showed what was possible if you took punk's energy and anger but freed it of all musical restraints.
 To celebrate all of this, and the reunited Public Image's upcoming UK tour, we sat down for a chat with the inimitable John Lydon.

 How are you today?